20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 They have had to work harder on being a good sport because of their ADHD.

-• The game teaches = This game teaches kids strategy and how to look at a game with Big Picture perspective.
+• The game teaches = This game teaches kids strategy and how to look at a game with a big-picture perspective.

 Kids make many decisions.
-They decide between moving their man backwards 2 steps on their plank or their opponent forward one step.
+They decide between moving their man backward 2 steps on their plank or their opponent forward one step.

-They can also decide to look at the game in a long term or short term perspective.
+They can also decide to look at the game from a long-term or short-term perspective.

 Many decisions get them either a smaller immediate win or a bigger better result later in the game.